 The campus closed Dec.
 15.

-“Our vision for the Lorado Taft Field Campus is to honor its historical and cultural legacy, while also making it an intergenerational global hub where nature nurtures knowledge, providing leadership in environmental education, sustainability, and innovation,” the group’s mission statement says.
-“Through community engagement, economic development, and global collaboration, Taft will attract diverse learners, educators, and leaders worldwide.
+“Our vision for the Lorado Taft Field Campus is to honor its historical and cultural legacy while also making it an intergenerational global hub where nature nurtures knowledge, providing leadership in environmental education, sustainability and innovation,” according to the group’s mission statement.
+“Through community engagement, economic development and global collaboration, Taft will attract diverse learners, educators and leaders worldwide.

-“Our goal is to preserve the original purpose of the Taft Campus by continuing to focus on environmental education in grades 4-8, while broadening our reach to include high school and college students.
+“Our goal is to preserve the original purpose of the Taft campus by continuing to focus on environmental education in grades four to eight while broadening our reach to include high school and college students.
 We aim to include a strong emphasis on climate change, educating learners in understanding and addressing this critical global challenge.”

-Other topics of the Together for Taft’s mission statement are:
+Other topics of Together for Taft’s mission statement are:

 “Additionally, we are also pursuing initiatives that involve the community of Oregon and surrounding areas.
 These initiatives will include engagement with the campus both directly and indirectly.
 However, our primary mission remains to preserve Lorado Taft as an educational environment.”